Most frequent questions and answers

-- We will be monitoring employee health daily.
-Guests and employees may not come to the farm if they are displaying symptoms of Covid-19 or have come in contact with an infected person.
+Guests and employees may not come to the farm if they are displaying symptoms of illness or have come in contact with an ill person.

-- We will have extra contact-free hand-washing stations available for employees and guests.
+We will have contact-free hand-washing stations available for employees and guests.
 Hand-washing training has always been a big part of our employee training and protocols.

 Contact-free purchasing through on-line ordering will be available, along with curb-side pickup.

 Contact-free U-pick will be available through flat rate buckets.
 We will not allow any other packaging from home to be used to minimize staff and guest contact.

-- Credit/debit cards will be encouraged to allow for contact-free transactions.
+Credit/debit cards are encouraged to allow for contact-free transactions.